GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

-Color images are made with :doc:`grdimage` which takes the usual common command options (by default the **-R** is taken from the data set) and a CPT file; the main other options are:
+Color images are made with :doc:`grdimage` which takes the usual common command options (by default the **-R** is taken from the data set) and a CPT; the main other options are:

   +---------------------+-----------------------------------------------------------------------+
   | Option              | Purpose                                                               |